 Certain flowers fluoresce, giving off a spooky light.

-The screaming pinks, blazing oranges, neon reds and acid greens of many posters and signs owe their brightness to the way those materials are affected by light.
+Posters and signs often display designs in screaming pinks, blazing oranges, neon reds and acid greens.
+Many of them owe the brightness of those colors to the way light affects those materials.

-The secret to these bright colors is called fluorescence.
-A material, such as a pigment, fluoresces if it absorbs light of a certain wavelength and then, in turn, gives off light of a longer wavelength.
-For example, it might absorb ultraviolet light (black light), which is invisible to the human eye, and give off an eerie, greenish glow.
+The secret to these bright colors is called fluorescence (Flor-ESS-ents).
+A colorful material, such as a pigment, fluoresces if it absorbs light of a certain wavelength and later gives off light of a longer wavelength.
+For example, it might absorb ultraviolet light (black light), which is invisible to the human eye.
+Later, it may give off an eerie, greenish glow.

 The parts of a four o'clock flower that appear yellow under white light (left) contain a special pigment.
 This pigment fluoresces, producing a greenish glow (right), as seen when other colors are filtered out.